Education

 A professional development seminar is a learning event that helps people enhance their job skills and network with other professionals in their industry.

-These seminars typically prioritize practical, hands-on learning.
+These seminars are often focused on practical, hands-on learning.
 This way, the attendees gain insights they can directly apply in their workplace.

 Some companies also host professional development seminars for their employees to help them grow and advance in their careers.